pymc-devs/pymc/docs/source/contributing/implementing_distribution.md

 Some important things to keep in mind:

-1. Everything inside the `rng_fn` method is pure Python code (as are the inputs) and should not make use of other `Aesara` symbolic ops.
+1. Everything inside the `rng_fn` method is pure Python code (as are the inputs) and should not make use of other `PyTensor` symbolic ops.
 The random method should make use of the `rng` which is a NumPy {class}`~numpy.random.RandomState`, so that samples are reproducible.
 1. Non-default `RandomVariable` dimensions will end up in the `rng_fn` via the `size` kwarg.
 The `rng_fn` will have to take this into consideration for correct output. `size` is the specification used by NumPy and SciPy and works like PyMC `shape` for univariate distributions, but is different for multivariate distributions.
 For multivariate distributions the __`size` excludes the `ndim_supp` support dimensions__, whereas the __`shape` of the resulting `TensorVariabe` or `ndarray` includes the support dimensions__.
 For more context check {ref}`The dimensionality notebook <dimensionality>`.
-1. `Aesara` tries to infer the output shape of the `RandomVariable` (given a user-specified size) by introspection of the `ndim_supp` and `ndim_params` attributes.
+1. `PyTensor` tries to infer the output shape of the `RandomVariable` (given a user-specified size) by introspection of the `ndim_supp` and `ndim_params` attributes.
 However, the default method may not work for more complex distributions.
 In that case, custom `_supp_shape_from_params` (and less probably, `_infer_shape`) should also be implemented in the new `RandomVariable` class.
 One simple example is seen in the {class}`~pymc.DirichletMultinomialRV` where it was necessary to specify the `rep_param_idx` so that the `default_supp_shape_from_params` helper method can do its job.
 In more complex cases, it may not suffice to use this default helper.
 This could happen for instance if the argument values determined the support shape of the distribution, as happens in the `~pymc.distributions.multivarite._LKJCholeskyCovRV`.
-1. It's okay to use the `rng_fn` `classmethods` of other Aesara and PyMC `RandomVariables` inside the new `rng_fn`.
+1. It's okay to use the `rng_fn` `classmethods` of other PyTensor and PyMC `RandomVariables` inside the new `rng_fn`.
 For example if you are implementing a negative HalfNormal `RandomVariable`, your `rng_fn` can simply return `- halfnormal.rng_fn(rng, scale, size)`.

 *Note: In addition to `size`, the PyMC API also provides `shape`, `dims` and `observed` as alternatives to define a distribution dimensionality, but this is taken care of by {class}`~pymc.Distribution`, and should not require any extra changes.*